kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

         you can duplicate the UUID.
 However, for a multi-device filesystem, the UUID must not already exist on any currently present filesystem.

+--device-uuid <UUID>
+        Create the filesystem with the given device-uuid *UUID* (also known as UUID_SUB in :command:`blkid`).
+For a single device filesystem, you can duplicate the device-uuid.
+However, used for a multi-device filesystem this option will not work at the moment.

 -v|--verbose
         Increase verbosity level, default is 1.